nidone/AI-Safety-Project/methodology.md

   </table>
 </div>
 <br />
 Here is evaluation prompt template for GPT-4o.
-Please note this prompt can be generated automatically, based on query, LLM's reopnse, evlauation criteria and rublic.
+Please note this prompt can be generated automatically, based on Query, LLM's Reopnse, Evluation Criteria and Scoring Rublic.
 Making it possible to automate evaluation without relying on extremely fine-tuned suble multpile quetsions.

 ```
 **Query from Adolescent:**